Lazytrackz/search_engine/README.md

 To build the app you need to use third party JSON library https://github.com/nlohmann/json/releases, this library is already included into the project as git-submodule.
 This app uses CMake VERSION 3.19.
 The app doesn't launch without JSON config file: config.json.
-You also need to put config.json, requests.json and answers.json to the project directory.
+You also need to put config.json, requests.json and answers.json into the project directory.

 To launch the app after building use command depends on your OS: